gbtami/pychess-variants/static/docs/Makruk-Guide.md

 ![Queen](https://github.com/gbtami/pychess-variants/blob/master/static/images/MakrukGuide/Queen.png?raw=true)

 Unlike the queen in chess, the queen is a relatively weak piece that only moves one space diagonally.
-Additional queens are gained through pawn promotion.

 The queen is worth about 1.5 to 2 pawns in general.
-It is also the only renewable piece type.
 The queen is a good piece to lead the attacks, useful for harassing more valuable enemy pieces.
 On occasion, they can also be sacrificed in exchange for well-positioned enemy pawns, to make way for the invasion.

-Since it is rare for one side to be up by two pieces, the easy-to-promote-to queen is commonly present in most endgames, assisting the stronger side in delivering checkmate.

-For the disadvantaged side, a queen is a good decoy which must be trapped and captured before the bare king can be forced into checkmate.
-It can either stay near the king for additional protection, or failing that, lead enemy pieces away from it.
-Scattering the enemy pieces in this fashion can cost them valuable time to reorganize, thus giving the defending side some extra chance to draw the game under counting rules.

 ### Bishop (*Khon*)